-Hazard pay refers to extra pay that an employer pays to an employee because he/she works under hazardous conditions or performs work duties involving physical hardship.
-Hazard pay is often referred to as “hazardous duty pay” in the United States.
+Hazard pay (also called “hazardous duty pay”) refers to extra pay that an employer pays to an employee because they work under hazardous conditions or perform work duties involving physical hardship.
+Each employer has its own hazard pay policies, if any.

-The pay is then given in addition to the employee’s
+- Hazard pay is given in addition to an employee’s salary, hourly wage, or regular rate of pay.

-In this article, our California labor and employment law attorneys will answer the following 6 questions:
+In this article, our California labor and employment law attorneys will answer the following five questions:

 - 1. What is hazard pay?